SeqWare/public-workflows/DEWrapperWorkflow/README.md

 Look in your datastore for the two working directories generated per run (one for the overall workflow and one for the embedded workflow, currently HelloWorld)

         ls -alhtr /datastore

+### Worker Host Launch Workflow with New INI File for Real Run

 If you want to run with a specific INI: